OpenJData/jdata/README.md

 - [Write short comments on Request for Comments (RFC) commits](https://github.com/fangq/jdata/commit/1a21709efcaf7fc554b95c81d355fdf9253d3e23)
-  - A milestone version of the specification will be associated with an RFC (Request for comments) commit (where the entire file is removed and re-added so that every line appears in such comment).
+  - A milestone version of the specification will be associated with an RFC (Request for comments) commit (where the entire file is removed and re-added so that every line appears in such commit).
 One can write short comments as well as post replies on this RFC page.
   - The latest RFC commit is based on version v0.5.
 Please use [this link](https://github.com/fangq/jdata/commit/1a21709efcaf7fc554b95c81d355fdf9253d3e23) to comment.